AjayThorve/Spatial-Analytics-Viz/Data Processing/README.md

 Steps to reproduce dataset generation:

 > Warning: Downloading each state individually and processing it in memory could take a lot of hours.
-We do however save each state individually, so if the script terminates for some reason, rerunning it would continue data loading for only the remaining steps.
+We do however save each state individually, so if the script terminates for some reason, rerunning it would continue data loading for only the remaining states.

 ```bash
 # multiple instances of the script can also be run together, for parallel processing